graphql/graphql-wg/agendas/2023/07-Jul/20-wg-secondary-eu.md

 [GraphQL Specification][] and other core GraphQL projects.
 This is an open meeting in which anyone in the GraphQL community may attend.

-This is our primary monthly meeting, which typically meets on the first Thursday of the month.
-In the case we have additional agenda items or follow ups, we also hold additional secondary meetings later in the month.
+This is a secondary meeting, timed to be acceptable for those in European timezones, which typically meets on the third Thursday of the month.
+The primary meeting is preferred for new agenda, where this meeting is for overflow agenda items, follow ups from the primary meeting, or agenda introduced by those who could not make the primary meeting time.

 - **Date & Time**: [July 20, 2023 at 10:30 AM - 12:00 PM PDT](https://www.timeanddate.com/worldclock/converter.html?iso=20230720T173000&p1=224&p2=179&p3=136&p4=268&p5=367&p6=438&p7=248&p8=240)
   - View the [calendar][], or subscribe ([Google Calendar][], [ical file][]).